minimuutti/minimuutti.github.io/en/blog/_posts/2016-12-31-new-years-eve-and-the-fireworks.md

 As 31.12.2016 came we took Miki on his walk in the afternoon and I also provided him a lot of mental activation during the day so that he would have been as calm as possible in the evening.

 I knew that I couldn't toss him kibble the whole night so I froze him a Kong toy full of liver paté.
 I know that timing is very important in counter conditioning and I also knew that the general public is allowed to fire rockets starting at 18:00.
-I gave the Kong toy to Miki at 17:58 - just in time before the fireworks went off.
+I gave the Kong toy to Miki at 17:58 - just in time before the fireworks started.

 We had closed all the blinds so he couldn't see the fireworks.
 I was so proud of Miki that even if he stressed a bit he was still able to lick the Kong clean in our livingroom floor despite of all the noise.